The AAA is a self-governing professional association legislated by the Architects Act

 - Conduct effective operations by governing and communicating with transparency, accountability and integrity toward all stakeholders.

-Ex-Officio non-voting members of Council consist of one of each of the following: Licensed Interior Designer, Intern Architect, Intern Interior Designer (who are appointed by Council), as well as representatives and students from the University of Calgary and Mount Royal University and the AAA’s Executive Director.
+Ex-Officio non-voting members of Council consist of one of each of the following: Licensed Interior Designer, Intern Architect, Intern Interior Designer (who are appointed by Council), as well as representatives from the University of Calgary’s SAPL, Mount Royal University’s Department of Interior Design, Athabasca University’s RAIC Centre for Architecture and the AAA’s Executive Director.

 By participating on Council, you strengthen the profession’s capacity to self-regulate, and act in the public interest to ensure members maintain the standards of competency and conduct within the profession.